-General Direction: Completed work is reviewed for effectiveness and expected results.
+□ General Direction: Completed work is reviewed for effectiveness and expected results.

-Administrative Direction: Completed work is reviewed for compliance with budget, policies, laws and program goals.
+□ Administrative Direction: Completed work is reviewed for compliance with budget, policies, laws and program goals.

-Add information that clarifies this position's interactions with others to accomplish work.
+Add information that clarifies this position's interactions with others to accomplish work:

-Continuity of Operations Plans (COOP) Designation - For Disaster or Emergency Recovery For more information see COOP and Critical Positions.
+Continuity of Operations Plans (COOP) Designation - For Disaster or Emergency Recovery

+For more information see COOP and Critical Positions.
 For higher education, refer to your list of essential personnel.

-Is this position designated critical based on agency COOP?
-Yes \Box \quad No \Box
+Is this position designated critical based on agency COOP? $\hfill\square$ Yes $\hfill\square$ No

-If yes, describe how this position supports the agency COOP Critical Functions.
+If Yes, describe how this position supports the agency COOP Critical Functions:

-Impact-Accountability Notes:
+Impact Accountability notes: These notes are intended to provide consistent guidance on understanding and applying the rating criteria.
+They are not intended to be required qualifications.
+Required qualifications are identified on a position-by-position basis and are determined by the agency/HE institution hiring authorities.

-1 Minor - (Indirect impact) Work is reviewed to minimize impact.
-Notes: This may be a position who impacts a single user's work or is responsible for quality of data input etc. 2 Contributory - Position is advisory or impact is shared with supervisor or part of a team.
-Notes: This is any position that is part of a team where they work with a supervisor or team on their processes.
-3 Independent - Position has decision-making authority for area of responsibility within established limits.
-Notes: This would not include positions that are limited in scope and complexity where decision-making is prescribed and routine in nature.
-4 4 Single Point of Failure - Position with singular responsibility or unique knowledge and no redundancies (no other positions can perform the work).
-Notes: This would usually include supervisors, managers, or experts who are the only ones working on a given system; some consideration of this measure will have to be given to the PDs of others if it is an individual whose org chart shows that others work in their unit.
+Minor (indirect impact) - Work is reviewed to minimize impact.

+Notes: This may be a position which impacts a single user's work or is responsible for quality of data input.

+Contributory - Position is advisory, or impact is shared with supervisor or part of a team.

+Notes: This is any position that is part of a team in which the position works with a supervisor or team on their processes.

+Independent - Position has decision-making authority for area of responsibility within established limits.

+Notes: This would not include positions that are limited in scope and complexity in which decision-making is prescribed and routine in nature.

+Single Point of Failure - Position with singular responsibility or unique knowledge and no redundancies (no other positions can perform the work).

+Notes: This would usually include supervisors, managers, or experts who are the only ones working on a given system; some consideration of this measure will have to be given to the PDs of others if it is an individual whose organizational chart shows that others work in their unit.

-4. Problem Solving: Level of analysis or evaluation applied to resolve problems
+4. Problem Solving: level of analysis or evaluation applied to resolve problems